 Before we get into the specifics, you need to focus on making just one change at a time.

-If your site is struggling to convert its users, it can be tempting to make all these changes in one go.
+If your site is struggling to convert website visitors to sales, it can be tempting to make all these changes in one go.
 There are two reasons you shouldn’t do this:

 - You need to be able to keep track of the results from your CRO changes.
 If you make more than one at a time, you won’t know what generated the changes in your conversion rate.